A short, accessible path to one of the best views of the Mawddach Estuary

 Information about Tramper Hire

-Information about Accessibility in Snowdonia
+Information about Accessibility in Eryri

 Stay safe and help protect the countryside by reading the information about safety and following the Countryside Code.